 - Having indoor plants that absorb moisture from the air

-If you suffer from the effects of high humidity levels in your home, contact Southern Air of Baton Rouge today at (225) 217-6224.
+If you suffer from the effects of high humidity levels in your home, contact Southern Air Heating, Cooling & Plumbing today at (225) 217-6224.
 We can help you find indoor air quality solutions that are right for your home and needs.